python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_Python/020_pcdr_ook_waves.md

 ### Graphing simple waves

-We'll start by exploring two functions from the `pcdr` package that create waves: `makeRealWave_time` and `makeRealWave_numsamps`.
+We'll start by exploring a function from the `pcdr` package: `makeWave`.

 Unless stated otherwise in these lessons, the unit for time will be seconds rather than milliseconds or microseconds.

-The unit of frequency is Hertz or Hz, which is equivalent to 1/sec.
-Actually, the numerator may be assigned a unit too, so Hz may also be described as cycles per second.
+The unit of frequency is Hertz or Hz, which is equivalent to one cycle per second.
+(Sidenote: The "cycle" is a unit that can be dropped in many contexts, so some choose to write Hz as 1 / sec.)

 ```python3
 ## 1a